grpc/grpc.io/content/en/docs/platforms/android/java/quickstart.md

 - An android device set up for [USB debugging][] or an [Android Virtual Device][]

+- Add the following line in your gradle.properties to ensure compatibility with Android tooling and libraries:
+   **android.useAndroidX=true**

 {{% alert title="Note" color="info" %}}
   gRPC Java does not support running a server on an Android device.
 For this quick start, the Android client app will connect to a server running on your local (non-Android) computer.

+  Since the AGP version used is 7.x, you need to use Java versions 17 - 21 to avoid DexWorkAction / D8 errors.
 {{% /alert %}}

 ### Get the example code